rsdoiel/antenna/archives/2025/snapshots_2025.16.md

 date: 2025-04-20, from: Rachel Kwon blog

-<p>Last month I had the chance to travel to two places I previously lived.
+Last month I had the chance to travel to two places I previously lived.
 In early March, I went to London for a work trip, and a couple of weekends ago I went to Chicago for a friend&rsquo;s milestone birthday.
-It was a strange feeling to revisit these two cities where I&rsquo;d lived and existed before but in the distant past, long enough ago that it felt like I was a different person.</p>
+It was a strange feeling to revisit these two cities where I&rsquo;d lived and existed before but in the distant past, long enough ago that it felt like I was a different person.

 <br>